tidoust/fetch-filecache-for-crawling/README.md

 }).then(response => {});
 ```

-If a `config.json` file exists in the current folder, the code will try to parse it as JSON and will look for the above parameters in that file.
-Configuration parameters provided in the `options` parameter take precedence over those defined in `config.json`.

-Configuration parameters may also be passed programmatically by calling `fetch.setConfigParam(name, value)` where `name` is the name of the parameter to set and `value` the value to set it to.
-Calling this method overrides the configuration parameters defined in `config.json` (but the `options` parameters still takes precedence).
+Configuration parameters may also be set for all requests programmatically by calling `fetch.setParameter(name, value)` where `name` is the name of the parameter to set and `value` the value to set it to.
+Note parameters passed in `options` take precedence).

 ## Licensing